soerenschneider/vault-pki-cli/README.md

 ## Features

-🔐 Issues, signs and revokes x509 certificates
+🔐 Issues, signs and revokes x509 certificates<br/>

-🔑 Reads ACME certs written by [acmevault](https://github.com/soerenschneider/acmevault) (e.g. issued by LetsEncrypt)
+🔑 Reads ACME certs written by [acmevault](https://github.com/soerenschneider/acmevault) (e.g. issued by LetsEncrypt)<br/>

-⛓  Reads the CA / CA chain of a PKI
+⛓  Reads the CA / CA chain of a PKI<br/>

-📖 Reads the CRL of a PKI
+📖 Reads the CRL of a PKI<br/>

-📝 Supports DER and PEM formats,
+📝 Supports DER and PEM formats<br/>

-⏰ Automatically renews certificates based on its lifetime
+⏰ Automatically renews certificates based on its lifetime<br/>

-🛂 Authenticate against Vault using Kubernetes, AppRole, (explicit) token or _implicit_ auth
+🛂 Authenticate against Vault using Kubernetes, AppRole, (explicit) token or _implicit_ auth<br/>

-🗂 Supports multiple _sinks_: Kubernetes, plain files, in-memory
+🗂 Supports multiple _sinks_: Kubernetes, plain files, in-memory<br/>

-💻 Runs effortlessly both on your workstation's CLI via command line flags or automated via systemd and config files on your server
+💻 Runs effortlessly both on your workstation's CLI via command line flags or automated via systemd and config files on your server<br/>

-🔭 Provides metrics to increase observability for robust automation
+🔭 Provides metrics to increase observability for robust automation<br/>

 ## Why would I need this?